yyu18/reactExpressDemo/Notes.md

 do not use too long if function, return early

+make sure each line of the function is under same hierarchy
 # Reference VS Value

 [] and {} are reference, pass the memory address reference to the declared variable